Culture

 Is a four-day working week the secret to better work-life balance and productivity?
-It’s a tantalizing idea that’s been gaining momentum lately, but before you start packing up your desk on Fridays, weighing the pros and cons is crucial.
+It’s a tantalising idea that’s been gaining momentum lately, but before you start packing up your desk on Fridays, weighing the pros and cons is crucial.
 In this article, we’ll explore the exciting possibilities and potential drawbacks of this new trend and help you decide whether it’s right for your business.

 But the number of variations of the four-day working seems to grow exponentially.
 Is it squeezing a classic 40-hour working week into four days?
 Is it reducing the overall working week to 35 hours?
 Or the latest addition to the conversation…is it employees spending four days in the office in exchange for Fridays off?